 What Are Blueberries?

 Blueberries are small blue or purple fruits that grow on bushes.
 The berries can be eaten raw or cooked into baked goods.
 These inexpensive fruits require no preparation to enjoy and can be found at nearly all grocery stores.

-How to Select Blueberries
+How to Cook With Blueberries

-How to Store Blueberries
+Where to Buy Blueberries

 Keep blueberries refrigerated, unwashed, in a rigid container covered with clear wrap.
-They should last up to two weeks if they are freshly-picked.
-Water on fresh blueberries hastens deterioration, so do not wash before refrigerating, and avoid those at your grocer's that are exposed to those mist sprayers used to keep greens fresh.
+They should last up to two weeks if they are freshly picked.
+Water on fresh blueberries hastens deterioration, so do not wash before refrigerating and avoid those at your grocers that are exposed to mist sprayers used to keep greens fresh.
 Blueberries are highly perishable, so do try to use them as soon as possible.

 Blueberries are an excellent candidate for freezing.
 After thawing, they are only slightly less bright and juicy as in their original harvest state.
 Do not wash them before freezing as the water will cause the skins to become tough.
 Rinse after thawing and before eating.
 To freeze for future cooking, place the berries in a rigid covered container with one inch of space for expansion.
 If you plan on serving them in the future in their thawed, uncooked state, pack them in a syrup made of 4 cups water plus 3 cups sugar, seal, and freeze.
 For crushed or pureed blueberries, add 1 to 1 1/2 cups sugar for each quart.
 Frozen blueberries will keep for a year in the freezer.
 Blueberries are also easily canned or dried at home.